-Looking to replace one or two valves in your amplifier?
+Looking to replace a single valve/tube in your amplifier?
 Look no further.

 But please note OUTPUT tubes (the big ones!) should be replaced as a complete matched set.
 If you order preamp valves these do not need to be matched.

-It might surprise you to learn that valves don’t often ‘fail’ in guitar amplifiers.
-From time to time they do of course, but the usual thing is that as they age they lose tone and power.
+So it might surprise you to learn that valves in guitar amplifier don’t often ‘fail’.
+I know.
+That’s a sweeping statement.
+From time to time they do of course, but the usual thing is that as they age they just lose tone and power.
 This is particularly true for the output valves as they do all the ‘heavy lifting’.
 The problem is that from gig to gig you don’t really notice the very gradual decline.

-A new set of tubes can make a startling difference to your sound.
+A new set of tubes will make a startling difference to your sound.
 Suddenly the amp sounds like it used to!

-1. Keep a note of when you change your tubes, that way you’ll know when they need replacing.
+1. Keep a note of when you change your valve/tubes, so you’ll know when they need replacing.

 2. Replace you tubes after approximately 1000 hours of actual playing.
 It doesn’t matter how old they are, it’s the number of hours they have been used which counts.

 3. Never change just one output tube.
 They must always be changed as a set.

 4. Always buy a matched set of OUTPUT tubes.
 So either a matched pair, matched quad or even matched sextet.
 They have been matched to have the same gain and the same bias current.